JeanExtreme002/FlightRadarAPI/docs/nodejs.md

     let airportDetails = await frApi.getAirportDetails(icao);
     ```

+    !!! note
-    Note: Arrivals and departures can have a limit `flightLimit` (max value is 100) to display.
+        Arrivals and departures can have a limit `flightLimit` (max value is 100) to display.
 When you need to reach more than 100 flights you can use additional parameter `page` to view other pages.

 ## Advanced Usage